NATASHA-ct/Business-Seminar-Website/README.md

 # GLOBAL BUSINESS FORUM WEBSITE

-Business-Seminar-Website with information about dates , speakers, tickets, attendance location.
-It will help people to be productive at work while still having a life outside of it.
+Business-Seminar-Website that provides information about the event, including the dates, speakers, tickets, and attendance location.
+The goal of the seminar is to help people be productive at work while still maintaining a healthy work-life balance.

 ## Acknowledgment
   >Cindy Shin